 This will prompt you for the password then write out .htpasswd file.

 Upload .htaccess and .htpasswd to the folder you want passworded.
-If you have a problem uploading try this link: Uploading the .htaccess file.
 Some web development programs, such as FrontPage or Expression Web, do not show the dot files in their file list because a file starting with a dot is considered hidden.

 Test out the password by trying to access a file in the folder.
 A prompt for the user id and password should appear.